 I think I am starting to sound like a stuck record.
 It is still winter in the Western Cape.
 It is not nearly warm enough in my kitchen to prove bread, and even if I could sit the dough outside, it is raining.
 We have had snow before in October but for some reason this year’s winter seems to have lasted longer than previous years.
 I am going to start calling myself the queen of the bread maker.
 This is another trusty recipe you can make in the machine.
-I must say, that the bread maker has been quite a blessing.
+The bread maker has been quite a blessing.
 I absolutely love fresh bread on the weekends and given the damp conditions here, I would have missed out since April.
-I used chopped almonds and whole sunflower seeds in this loaf of nut and seed bread, but you can swap out the nuts for any you prefer, just remember to chop them up before adding them.
+This loaf contains chopped almonds and whole sunflower seeds to make it a nut and seed bread.
+But, if you want, you can swap out the nuts for any you prefer.
+Just remember to chop them up before adding them.
 As I made this bread on Saturday evening I did not toast the sunflower seeds beforehand, but it would be worth doing if you have time.
 If I use pumpkin seeds then I definitely toast them first.

 Do you use a bread maker?

 Nut And Seed Bread